MLeidel/Acme/README.md

 ---

 \* Bookmarks
-Bookmarking is purposely left out of Neo.
+Bookmarking is purposely left out of Acme.
 Why?
 I do not like/use them.
 Instead, clicking the bookmark's button appends them to a file
 the path of which you can specify in settings.